Shared e-mobility in the MVV area

 - Not permitted on MVV public transport.

-E-scooters are particularly suitable for short distances and are usually cheaper than e-mopeds.
-They are easy to use: install the app, register, select a nearby scooter, unlock it and off you go.
-You can end your journey anywhere within the rental area where the scooter can be parked legally and without causing any obstruction.
+Electric kick scooters are particularly suitable for short journeys and are usually cheaper than electric scooters.
+Using them is straightforward: install the app, register, select a nearby scooter, unlock it and set off.
+You can end your journey anywhere within the hire area where the scooter can be parked legally and without causing an obstruction.

 Important rules: